Gisleburt/homelab/README.md

 A set of tools to build my home lab kubernetes cluster on any number of raspberry pis.

-The pi's in the cluster run Ubuntu LTS (20.04 at time of writing).
+The pi's in the cluster run RaspiOS Lite (32bit at time of writing).
 Each machine needs to be initially configured with a shell script to prepare it for ansible.
 This script copies over a public ssh key, and sets the hostname.
 After that set up is managed through ansible.